siliconchris1973/PyPiDisplay/README.md

 **Python 2 vs. Python 3**

 The Adafruit library I use to drive the Nokia5110 tiny LCD display is designed to be used with Python2.
-In case you want to drive a Nokia5110 display with PyPiDisplay an Python3 you need to make sure to adapt the PCD8544 library.
+In case you want to drive a Nokia5110 display with PyPiDisplay and Python3 you need to make sure to adapt the PCD8544 library.

  In this file at or around line 172 in function 'clear', there is a statement like this: